ml-tooling/lazycluster/README.md

 ```
 </details>

-Use different strategies for launching the master and the worker instance by providing custom implementation of `MasterLauncher` and `WorkerLauncher`.
+Use different strategies for launching the master and the worker instance by providing custom implementation of `lazycluster.cluster.MasterLauncher` and `lazycluster.cluster.WorkerLauncher`.
+The default implementations are `lazycluster.cluster.dask_cluster.LocalMasterLauncher` and `lazycluster.cluster.dask_cluster.RoundRobinLauncher`.
 <details>
 <summary><b>Details</b> (click to expand...)</summary>